Home / Resume / Customer Service / Customer Service Resume

 Leaving out satisfaction and resolution metrics

 Customer service is a metrics-driven field.
-If you do not include your CSAT score, FCR rate, or average handle time, hiring managers assume your numbers were not worth mentioning.
+If you do not include your customer satisfaction score, first contact resolution rate, or average handle time, hiring managers assume your numbers were not worth mentioning.

 3